-Led by Indonesia, Asian countries generated the highest dollar worth of exported palm oil during 2019 with shipments valued at $19.3 billion or 83.2% of the global total.
-In second place were European exporters at 7.6% while 5.9% of worldwide palm oil shipments originated from Latin American countries excluding Mexico but including the Caribbean.
-Smaller percentages came from Oceanian countries (1.9%) headed by Papua New Guinea, then exporters in Africa (1%) and North America (0.4%).
+Asian countries attracted the highest dollar worth of sales from exported palm oil during 2020 with shipments valued at $27.8 billion or 85.6% of the global total.
+In second place were European exporters at 6% while 5% of worldwide palm oil shipments originated from Latin American countries excluding Mexico but including the Caribbean.

-For research purposes, the 4-digit Harmonized Tariff System code prefix for palm oil is 1511.
+For research purposes, the 4-digit Harmonized Tariff System code prefix is 1511 for palm oil.

 Palm Oil Exports by Country